yiorgosynkl/yiorgosynkl.github.io/_posts/2024-10-15-latin-essentials.md

 * `Nulius in verba` translates to "take nobody's word for it".
 It encourages to withstand the domination of authority and to verify all statements by an appeal to facts determined by experiment The phrase comes from Horace's Epistle to his benefactor Maecenas.
 It's the motto of the Royal Society of London for Improving Natural Knowledge.
 * `Mea culpa` translates to "through my fault".
 It comes from a prayer of confession in the Catholic Church.
 It's an exclamation of apology or remorse.
 It express acknowledgement of a faulty action and is equivelant to "It was my fault" or "I apologize".
 > this reminds me of the [The Responsibility/Fault Fallacy](https://markmanson.net/responsibility-fault-fallacy).
 The bottom line is "often in life something is not your fault but you still have the responsibility to solve it".
+* `Excusatio non petita, accusatio manifesta` translates to "He who excuses himself, accuses himself" or "Unsolicited (volurnatry, given without being asked for) excuse, manifest accusation".
+The meaning of this phrase is: if one has nothing to justify themselves for, they should not apologize at all.
+Struggling to justify one's own actions without being solicited can be considered as an indication that one has something to hide, even if the person is in fact innocent.
+* `inter alia` translates to "among other things".

 It's worth mentioning the Latin numerical system: [Latin Numerals](https://en.wikipedia.org/wiki/Latin_numerals).